Sofa table/ coffee table. 120 x 80 x 55.3cm high. Lacquered and stained oak and plywood.

 Piet Klaarhamer (Nl 1874-1954)

-Pair of oak chairs with green leatherette upholstery.
+Oak side chair with green leatherette upholstery.
 Circa 1917.

 The early designs of modernist architect Piet Klaarhamer use simple, rudimentary constructions, and demonstrate an honest use of the materials used.

-We have two of these chairs for sale – These important chairs were the first pieces of furniture that Klaarhamer designed that were produced in larger quantities around 1917, (although probably still manufactured in very limited numbers) by company called NV Nederlandse Meubel en Houtwarenfabriek in Zaandam.
+This important chair was the first piece of furniture that Klaarhamer designed in 1917 with manufacture in mind – However it was ultimately manufactured in very limited numbers by company called NV Nederlandse Meubel en Houtwarenfabriek in Zaandam.

 Klaarhamer’s designs had a clear influence on his students, including the well-known architects Piet Elling and Gerrit Rietveld.